allenai/fm-cheatsheet/content/english/foundation-model-resources/model-evaluation-risks-harms-taxonomies/index.md

 highlight: true
 section_id: 6.2
 image: model-evaluation-risks-harms-taxonomies.png
 details: "Taxonomies provide a way of categorising, defining and understanding risks and hazards created through the use and deployment of AI systems.
-Some taxonomies focus primarily on the types of interactions and uses that create a risk of harm whereas others focus on the negative effects that they lead to."
+The following taxonomies focus on the types of interactions and uses that create a risk of harm as well as the negative effects that they lead to."
 ---